5 Tips for Making Easy Handmade Valentine CardsFebruary 01, 2017 | FILED UNDER: Valentine's Day, Holiday Crafts

 For our Valentine craft session, I cleared off the table in my craft room, laid out any pink, red, and heart shaped craft supply I could find, and then just let the girls do their thing.
 I find that if you give kids just a little direction to get started, they do best when they have free creative license!
-Here are our tips for making homemade Valentine cards:
+Here are our tips for making easy handmade Valentine cards:

-Tips for Making Handmade Kids Valentines
+Top 5 Tips for Making Easy Handmade Valentine Cards

 1. Start with a heart